 Then take a walk in Waterfront Park and take a picture of a pineapple fountain.

-I also really enjoyed the 8 Historic Houses of Charleston, especially Aiken-Rhett House, Nathaniel Russell House, Joseph Manigault house, and Edmondston-Alston House.
-The magnificent history and architecture make you forget about time and feel that old southern aristocracy.
+I also really enjoyed the 8 Historic Houses of Charleston, especially the Aiken-Rhett House, Nathaniel Russell House, Joseph Manigault House, and Edmondston-Alston House.
+The magnificent history and architecture make you forget about time and feel that old Southern aristocracy.

 You could also book one of the unique Charleston Tours to experience the city to the max.

 If you want to understand what ‘Southern hospitality’ means, then Mrs. Wilkes Dining Room in Savannah is a must.
 It has served traditional Southern food since 1943.
 There is always a line and they take no reservations.
 But if you’re a foodie, then it might be worth spending your morning waiting for a hearty breakfast.
 However, if you’re not a fan of lines, there are other great places like Mirabelle Cafe (Historic District), Narobia’s Grits & Gravy (Thomas Square), and Back In The Day Bakery (Metropolitan District).

 Another famous and crowded location is Leopold’s Ice Cream.
 Even though it has big lines, I don’t think it’s worth waiting for too long.
 The homemade ice cream flavors and the atmosphere are good, but I wouldn’t spend 1 hour waiting for it.
 Luckily, I came when it just stopped raining, so there was no line and I really enjoyed the whole experience.